 Here, we dive deep into how and why people at Square do what they do.
-Each interview spotlights one person in a creative role and unearths their inspiration, workday hacks, and career advice.
+Each interview spotlights one person in a creative role and unearths their inspiration, workday hacks and career advice.
 Without further ado…

 How would you describe your work to a five-year-old?

 Do you know why you want to play with your toys every day?
-Because many designers put their heart and soul into them, so you like how your toys look, how they feel, how they sound, and what color they are.
+Because many designers put their heart and soul into them, so you like how your toys look, how they feel, how they sound and what colour they are.
 I design things that people use, so I think about how it will look and feel to them.
 I want people to love using what I make.